mesfind/bioinfo-python/_episodes/02-datatypes.md

 ~~~
 {: .output}

-Tt is often necessary to check if the dictionary has a key before adding it, otherwise you will overwrite the value associated with that key:
+It is often necessary to check if the dictionary has a key before adding it, otherwise you will overwrite the value associated with that key:

 ~~~
 if 4 not in rev: